Asnivor/DiscTools/README.md

 # DiscTools
-Class libraries for .NET2.0 and .NET4.5.2 that currently allow you to interrogate disc images (based on valid .cue or .ccd files) for the following systems:
+Class libraries for .NET2.0 and .NET4.5.2 that currently allow you to interrogate disc images (based on valid .cue, .ccd or .iso files) for the following systems:

 * PSX
 * Sega Saturn